jean-michelet/workflow/README.md

 const post = new Post();

-if (wf.can(post, "publish")) {
+if (wf.can("publish", post)) {
-  wf.apply(post, "publish");
+  wf.apply("publish", post);
 }

 console.log(post.status); // Output: "published"
 ```

 In this example, the `ClassWorkflow` manages the state transitions of the `Post` instance.
 The `apply` method automatically updates the entity's `status` property based on the defined transitions.
-If the transition isn't allowed, an error is thrown, ensuring that invalid transitions are handled properly.
+If the transition isn't allowed, an error is thrown.

 ### Handling unexpected states